matthiashimmelmann/matthiashimmelmann.github.io/README.md

 <tr>
   <td>2021</td>
-  <td><a href="https://github.com/matthiashimmelmann/TensegrityEquilibria.jl">TensegrityEquilibria.jl</a>: A Julia package for computations concerning Tensegrity Frameworks</td>
+  <td><a href="https://github.com/matthiashimmelmann/TensegrityEquilibria.jl">TensegrityEquilibria.jl</a>: A Julia package for computations concerning Tensegrity Frameworks.
+For example, their equilibria and their catastrophe sets</td>
 </tr>

 <tr>